 6. Key Managerial Personnel:

-Mr. Abhijit Joshi, Whole-time Director & Chief Executive Officer (CEO), Ms. Kirti Shah, Chief Financial Officer (CFO) and Mr. Sagar Gandhi, Company Secretary are Key Managerial Personnel of the Company.
-During the year under review, Mr. Sagar Gandhi was appointed as Company Secretary and Compliance Officer of the Company w.e.f 1st April, 2023.
+As on the date of this report, Mr. Chintan Gosaliya, Whole-time Director & Chief Operating Officer (COO), Ms. Kirti Shah, Chief Financial Officer (CFO) and Mr. Sagar Gandhi, Company Secretary are Key Managerial Personnel of the Company.